uk-gov-mirror/ONSdigital.blaise-data-delivery/README.md

 Survey configurations are managed using JSON files in the `configurations` folder.
 If no survey-specific configuration is provided, the `default.json` file is used, which delivers Blaise data along with SPSS and ASCII formats.
 To customise the delivery settings for a particular survey, create a JSON file named `<survey>.json` in the `configurations` folder, where `<survey>` is the survey acronym (e.g., OPN, LM, IPS).
 This allows you to specify unique configuration options for each survey.

+The Manipula source scripts and their compiled counterparts are included directly in this repository.
+The data delivery process does not recompile Manipula scripts each time it runs; instead, it executes the pre-compiled versions already present in the repo.
+If any changes are made to the Manipula source files, they must be recompiled manually, and both the updated source and compiled files should be committed to the repository.
+This approach ensures consistent and reliable execution of the data delivery process, while making it clear that updates to Manipula logic require explicit recompilation and version control.

 ## Configuration settings

 | Setting | Description |